jhumphr3y/Mithril/README.md

-# **Privacy Preserving eCommerce**
+# **Mithril**
-A framework for conducting ecommerce in a way that uses Bitcoin to preserve the privacy of all parties involved
+A framework for conducting ecommerce in a way that uses Bitcoin to preserve the privacy of all parties involved.
+Mithril is not so much a new technology, but rather a crafting of existing technologies into a protective chain mail.

 ## Table of Contents
 1. [Introduction](#introduction)